• How it works

 TAX TREATMENT OF GRATUITY

 Gratuity is not entitled to any exemption from tax.
 When an employee receives gratuity it would be taxable under the head ‘Income from salary’.
-And when the employee is entitled to gratuity on account of his death it would be fall in the hands of his/her nominee and would be charged under the head ‘Income from other sources’.
+When the employee is entitled to gratuity on account of his death, it would fall in the hands of his/her nominee and would be charged under the head ‘Income from other sources’.

 For the purpose of calculation of exempt gratuity, employees may be divided into 3 categories